opensearch-project/project-website/_posts/2021-08-20-A query, or There and Back Again.md

 ### Fetch Phase
 Now that the query phase has identified the documents that satisfy the request, OpenSearch needs to actually retrieve the documents.
 For the fetch phase, the coordinating node used the globally sorted priority list generated in the query phase to build the GET requests needed for the query.
-Using the same three node cluster as the earlier example, OpenSearch need to collect all the results for your query (i.e. "OpenSearch") and return them to you.
+Using the same three node cluster as the earlier example, OpenSearch needs to collect all the results for your query (i.e. "Hamster") and return them to you.

 1. The coordinating node uses the global list to identify which documents are needed.
 2. The coordinating node issues multiple GET requests to the relevant shards.